 Hostels are the way to go when backpacking New York, as they help you save money and introduce you to people from around the world.
 They're a lot of fun, too.
 We liked Chelsea Hostel in central Manhattan (the Chelsea neighborhood) for its proximity to Penn Station and relative quiet, and Jazz on the Park in Harlem for its hipster atmosphere.

 If you've never stayed in a hostel before, I highly recommend it.

 Where to begin?
 There's so much to do in New York that you could conceivably not sleep (and this is, after all, The City That Never Sleeps) for a month and still have thousands of things left to do.

-And I can't forget the clubs.
+And we can't forget the clubs.
 Like the rest of the United States, the drinking age is 21, but there's nightlife to be had for all ages (and at all hours) in New York.
-Check it out:

 Getting Around in New York City

 Get ready to walk, walk, and walk some more: Manhattan's blocks are always longer than they look on a map.
 That said, getting to the neighborhood you seek is never difficult, as subways and buses crisscross the city all day and night.

 This article has been edited and updated by Lauren Juliff.